CELPIP Listening · All 6 Parts

 • You miss inference questions — answers not stated directly

-• Practice reading questions before audio starts in Part 5
+• Read the questions before the audio starts in Part 5

 Why listening is harder than it looks on paper